holy-angel-university/datastalgo/exams/prelim/02_count_vowels/readme.md

 1. Loop through each character in the string.
 2. Use a conditional statement to check if the character is a vowel (both lowercase and uppercase).
-3. Use a conditional statement to check if the character is a vowel (both lowercase and uppercase).
+3. Use a counter variable to keep track of the number of vowels.